 Counselor Toolkit - Class of 2021

 The Class of 2021 TN Promise application opens for completion on August 1, 2020 at www.tnpromise.gov.
-Class of 2021 students have until November 2, 2020 to complete the scholarship application in order to become eligible.
+Class of 2021 students have until December 1, 2020 (Deadline Extended) to complete the scholarship application in order to become eligible.
 After the TN Promise application deadline, tnAchieves will begin communicating with all applicants.
 It is important that students provide a correct, working email address and phone number when applying for TN Promise.
 We strongly encourage students not to use a high school email address as many districts do not allow students to receive emails from outside organizations and emails are typically deactivated after graduation.
 Students must also provide parent/guardian contact information.
-The 2021-2022 Free Application for Federal Student Aid (FAFSA) will open on October 1, 2020 and is completed based off of student and parent(s)/guardian(s) 2019 tax information.
+The 2021-2022 Free Application for Federal Student Aid (FAFSA) will open on October 1, 2020, and is completed based on student and parent(s)/guardian(s) 2019 tax information.
 The TN Promise 2021-2022 FAFSA filing deadline will be February 1, 2021.

 We are excited to begin working with your Class of 2021 students!
 As a counselor, please feel free to use our website as a resource for materials, information and guidance.
 Please encourage your students to become familiar with the TN Promise eligibility requirements, tnAchieves program and policies.
 Please also encourage your students to check their emails regularly.